-The National Assessment of Educational Progress (NAEP) presents assessment results of student performance in two ways:
+The National Assessment of Educational Progress (NAEP) presents assessment results of student performance in two ways in The Nation's Report Card:

 NAEP reports results using widely accepted statistical standards; findings are reported based on a statistical significance level set at 0.05, with appropriate adjustments for multiple comparisons.
 Only differences found to be statistically significant are referred to as higher or lower.